 About a year before he died, at the end of my initial combat training, he passed Murzim on to me.
 Murzim was a great, white claymore crafted from moonshard by Vincent Lockheart himself.
 It was used in battle against Cyria on multiple occasions, and perhaps my father’s least favorite of all the Lockheart weapons he’d ever been close to.
 As I grew to despise my father for his abandonment of me and my siblings, I embraced my Lockheart heritage and the weapon Murzim that Stane had passed on to me.

 From the day Saiten Lockheart, my mother and Stane’s daughter, died, Stane took me under his wing to teach me everything he could.
-This went on for about three years before his death, starting just after I turned ten years old.
-The first year was focused on knowledge, discovery of who I was and what I could do.
-The second was about training me, about turning me into a fighter.
-The third, as Stane began to understand that death was coming for him, was about turning me into…
+This went on for about two before his death, starting just after I turned ten years old.
+The first was about training me, about turning me into a fighter.
+The second, as Stane began to understand that death was coming for him, was about turning me into…

 That honor was all mine.
 It was the most important lesson that my grandfather would ever teach me.